claresudbery/clare-wiki-ably/pages/coding/infra/cloud/terraform.md

     kind of smoke test, checking end points etc, doing things like defining readiness: assert it should be listening on a port, and if it is then it is ready.

+## Recommended Project Structure

+- The way you structure your Terraform project can make a big difference.
+[Here is a discussion of this subject from Eritrea](https://docs.google.com/document/d/1MMiZdRuwGLd35OQ3hE4qFwtMWzFu_fFSVQ_wqti6hSo/edit#heading=h.gjdgxs) (available only to Clare) (note this does not contain our proposed solution - it's an initial internal discussion of the problem with some solutions).